TVersluijs/RGEE_Snowmelt/README.md

 ## MODIS SCRIPTS:

 ### *01-RGEE_TomVersluijs_MODIS_Points_Snowmelt.R
-In this script the timing of snow melt is calculated based on MODIS data for all locations specified in an input file.
+In this script the date of snow melt is calculated based on MODIS data for all locations specified in an input file.
 The user can specify a bufferzone (radius) to depict the area in which snow melt will be analysed per location.
 All locations are analysed consecutively (using a loop).
 First, a location specific bounding box is drawn per point location taking into account the specified buffer zone) and MODIS satellite data is extracted within this bounding box.
 Second, clouds and permanent water bodies are filtered